smith6jt-cop/ADIIDAS/README.md

 ### Main functions:

-&emsp;- Ideal thresholds for insulin and glucagon are calculated using histograms of pixel intensity
+- Ideal thresholds for insulin and glucagon are calculated using histograms of pixel intensity
   - Histogram of pixel intensity is created
     - Ideal thresholds are selected using the sliding window approach (getsfirststableintensity function), which determines the point in the histogram where the intensity values start to stabilize
     - The threshold percentile is checked to match a target value, otherwise adjusted to match the target percentiles

 &emsp;- Stained regions are classified and annotated as insulin and glucagon using thresholds identified in the previous step